UT-RAM-AIM/FineFeature-guidance/README.md

 # FineFeature-guidance
-Code to our manuscript about the DiFine model for Fine Feature guidance in artificial medical images.
+Code for our manuscript "It’s All in the Details: Guiding Fine-Feature Characteristics in Artificial Medical Images using Diffusion Models" (submitted for publication).

 ## Introduction